The Complexity of Resilience Problems via Valued Constraint Satisfaction: Application: Resilience

+\begin{remark} The reason why we restrict to study of resilience problems in bag semantics and do not consider resilience problems in set semantics comes from the proof of Proposition~\ref{prop:connection}.
+To model resilience problems in set semantics, we would have to restrict the instances of the corresponding VCSP to instances without repeating summands.
+Little is known about the complexity of this variant of VCSPs and there is no algebraic theory describing the complexity of such problems~\cite{GeorgePersCom}.
+Consequently, the theory of constraint satisfaction problems does not provide tools to classify the complexity of resilience problems in set semantics; nevertheless, tractability results in bag semantics imply tractability results for the same queries in set semantics. \end{remark}

 In~\cite{LatestResilience} one may find a seemingly more general notion of exogenous tuples, where in a single relation there might be both endogenous and exogenous tuples.
-However, one can show that classifying the complexity of resilience problems according to our original definition also entails a classification of this variant, using the operator $\Opt$ and a similar reduction as in Proposition~\ref{prop:connection}.
+However, one can show that classifying the complexity of resilience problems according to our original definition also entails a classification of this variant, using the operator $\Opt$ and a similar reduction as in Proposition~\ref{prop:connection}, as explained in the following remark.